Krishanu-Saha/Recommendation_system/README.md

 **Approach:**

 The project employs a collaborative filtering algorithm, utilizing the Surprise library in Python.
 This algorithm leverages matrix factorization techniques to decompose the user-item rating matrix into lower-dimensional matrices.
 By estimating missing ratings through the dot product of user and item matrices, the algorithm generates accurate predictions for book ratings.
-The system evaluates the algorithm's performance using metrics such as root mean squared error (RMSE) and mean average precision at k (MAP@k).
+The system evaluates the algorithm's performance using metrics such as root mean squared error (RMSE) .
 These metrics provide insights into the accuracy and precision of the recommendations.

 **Conclusion:**